 A half-load, one-way moving booking costs S$180, while a full-load move will cost S$298.
 We’re assuming the standard 15ft lorry for these loads, but just to be sure, do check with them before you engage their services.

-XNR provides unlimited cardboard boxes on a loan basis.
+XNR provides cardboard boxes on an unlimited, loan basis.
 There’s no time limit on how long you can hold the boxes, so there’s no need to madly unpack the moment your stuff gets unloaded.

 Included in the package are wrapping services to better protect your furniture, as well as basic dismantling and assembly.
 Also offered are disposal and storage solutions, but you’ll need to reach out to them for a quote.

 As their name suggests, they take great pride in the relocation business — be it residential or commercial.
 The team is well-organised, professional and efficient, facilitating relocations from both within Singapore and across the borders to Malaysia.

 No item is too big or too small for them to handle.
 Apart from the standard belongings, the team is also highly-skilled in transporting unorthodox possessions such as massage beds, gardening sheds, and more.

 Complimentary bubble wrap and boxes are provided for clothing and loose articles of items.
 Disassembling and reassembling services are also available upon request.

 No deposit is required for residential moves.
 Payment is made upfront at the completion of the entire process.
 This puts to rest all potential concerns of any sneaky hidden or undisclosed costs.